Seeing a Rose in Five Thousand Ways: Experiments

 \section{Experiments}

 We test our method on a diverse set of real-world images and evaluate extensively on both real scanned objects and synthetic objects.
-Experiments show that our proposed method successfully recovers object intrinsics from just a single in-the-wild image, and achieves superior 3D reconstruction and synthesis results compared to prior art.
+Experiments show that our proposed method successfully recovers object intrinsics from in-the-wild images, and achieves superior 3D reconstruction and synthesis results compared to prior art.